Wuffz/Evident/readme.md

 # Roadmap in this order:

-v Expressio
-    Expression library for converting PHP Closures
-    in runtime to anything other than php e.g. sql, mongo. as for now this is a proof of concept. ( sql will do fine with sqllite )

 v Bunch
     Verry minimal Collection and Enumerator classes.
     The Enumerator is intentionally immutable,
     the Collection is intentonaly mutable.

+v Expressio
+    Expression library for converting PHP Closures in runtime to anything other than php. e.g. sql, mongo. as for now this is a proof of concept.

-x Lingua
+v Lingua
-    Querying Language Library for Sql like languages Uses Expressio to compile closures into SQL statements

-    May be renamed to LinguaSQL if it its obvious that there's another language to translate in to ( Mongo?
+    Querying Language Library for Sql like languages Uses Expressio to compile closures into SQL statements May be renamed to LinguaSQL if it its obvious that there's another language to translate in to ( Mongo?
 OpenAPI?
 GraphQL?
 S3?
-Redis?)
+Redis?
+Memcached?, xlsx?, csv?, socket streams ?)

 x Matter
     Data Abstraction Layer,
-    Abstracts away different backends ( using Lingua package ) Does entity mapping and provides a convienient ORM
+    Abstracts away different backends ( using Lingua package optinally others ) Does entity mapping and provides a convienient ORM using Bunch Collections

 x Quantum
     Extends on Matter.
 Code First Entity Framework